UEFA seeks player exemptions from quarantine after travel - WHIZ News

 Kosovo champion Drita forfeited a preliminary round Champions League game in last week in Switzerland when local health officials intervened after two players tested positive for COVID-19.

+Another team from Kosovo, FC Prishtina, faces returning with different players to Gibraltar to fulfil a Europa League game on Saturday after it was postponed on Tuesday.
+Eight players reportedly tested positive ahead of playing Lincoln Red Imps and UEFA delayed the game for four days.

-On Wednesday, Slovakian club Slovan Bratislava faced its game in the Faeroe Islands against KI Klaksvik being postponed because of concerns about exposure to the virus.
+On Wednesday, Slovakian club Slovan Bratislava faced its game in the Faeroe Islands against KI Klaksvik being postponed because of concerns about exposure to the viru

 UEFA said it hopes to use the Super Cup game in Budapest on Sept.
 24 as a pilot for returning fans to stadiums for its games.
 The game will pair the winners of the Champions League and Europa League.